-Two Bitcoin-related alleged drug traffickers living large and spending above their reported incomes
+Two Bitcoin-related alleged drug traffickers living large

 In the last few months, the Australian Federal Police have arrested two well-known Bitcoin guys suspected of leading secret lives as international drug traffickers.
-Both alleged to the public that they had real jobs, one operating a digital currency exchange and the other an IT business, but their millionaire lifestyles, which they bragged about to friends and on social media, far outstripped their reported incomes.
+Both alleged to the public that they had real jobs, one operating a digital currency exchange and the other an IT business, but their millionaire lifestyles, which they bragged about to friends and on social media, allegedly far outstripped their incomes.

 Police say they lived off ill-gotten gains from facilitating the sale of fentanyl and cocaine across Australia, collecting payments under the radar in Bitcoin and laundering money at luxury car dealerships and in expensive real estate.
-They often paid for services with wads of cash.
+They allegedly often paid for services with wads of cash.

-1. Cody Ward, darknet drug king
+1. Cody Ward, an alleged darknet drug king

 The first, Cody Ward, was an anonymous but alleged well-known darknet drug seller who sold drugs under the name NSWGreat on TOR’s drug market sites since 2015.
 The 25-year-old is alleged to be the head of a multi-million dollar drug syndicate in Australia, charged with importing and re-selling cocaine, fentanyl, ketamine and MDMA across Australia through the postal system.

 The darknet is an encrypted part of the internet accessible through anonymizing software meant to allow users to transact anonymously.
 Mr. Ward was also charged with money laundering and directing the activities of a criminal group.

 Mr. Ward was arrested at his beach-front home.
 Police seized several luxury cars, $100,000 cash, cocaine and drug trafficking paraphernalia.